 - Find out if you qualify for income assistance

 - Verify whether you rent or plan to rent a place.
-If you rent, bring a copy of your lease or fill out the Shelter Information form.
+Bring a copy of your lease or fill out the Shelter Information form if you rent.

 Your assistance will then begin if you’re found to be eligible.